By Ryan Rohlf ‘14

 “I know I never would have gotten the opportunity to go to CBS in New York if it wasn’t for Simpson’s Culver Center,” Lee said.
 “Through the Culver Center, I got sent to see Scott Pelley on CBS with three other students, so that was pretty great.”

-Lee has even been able taken advantage of the opportunities the Indianola community has to offer Simpson students.
+Lee has even been able to take advantage of the opportunities the Indianola community has to offer Simpson students.
 Since the beginning of the spring semester, Lee has been doing some freelance writing for some local news publications.

 “Because of Simpson and its connections, I have even been able to take on some projects for the Indianola Record-Herald,” the local newspaper, Lee said.